 TOEFL Scores: Proficiency in English is required of all applicants.
 Applicants, whose native language is not English, must demonstrate English proficiency and are required to provide an official score report from the Test of English as a Foreign Language (TOEFL).
 Only scores from tests taken within the last two years will be accepted.
 To be eligible for a TOEFL waiver the applicant must have recently completed at least 3 years at an English speaking and/or a regionally accredited university located in the United States.

-A copy of your original transcripts should be sent to:
+An official copy of your original transcripts, sent directly from your previous institution, should be sent to: